opencadc/science-platform/README.md

 ## Overview
 skaha is a general purpose online platform.
 The system is currently in beta deployment with a limited number of simultaneous users.

-The skaha system is also fully integrated with [CARTA: The Cube Analysis and Rendering Tool for Astronomy](https://cartavis.github.io/).

-## Technical Overview

 ![skaha-architecture](skaha-architecture-0.2.png)